cthoyt/cthoyt.github.io/_posts/2022-02-06-model-refactoring.md

 title: Refactoring a Machine Learning Model
 date: 2022-02-06 16:45:00 +0100
 author: Charles Tapley Hoyt
-tags: programming machine-learning deep-learning python
+tags:
+  - programming
+  - machine learning
+  - deep learning
+  - Python
 ---

 This blog post is a tutorial that will take you from a naive implementation of a